 Capon Lake in Hampshire County, West Virginia — The American South (Appalachia)

 Topics and series.
-This historical marker is listed in this topic list: Bridges & Viaducts.
-In addition, it is included in the West Virginia Archives and History series list.
-A significant historical year for this entry is 1874.
+This historical marker is listed in this topic list: Notable Places.
+In addition, it is included in the Former U.S. Presidents: #14 Franklin Pierce, and the West Virginia Archives and History series lists.
+A significant historical year for this entry is 1765.

 Location.
-39° 9.533′ N, 78° 32.093′ W. Marker is in Capon Lake, West Virginia, in Hampshire County.
-Marker is at the intersection of Carpers Pike (West Virginia Route 259) and Capon Springs Road (Local Route 16), on the left when traveling south on Carpers Pike.
+39° 9.532′ N, 78° 32.095′ W. Marker is in Capon Lake, West Virginia, in Hampshire County.
+Marker is on West Virginia Route 259 north of Capon Springs Road (County Route 16), on the left when traveling south.
+In front of the Historic Whipple Truss Bridge.
 Touch for map.
 Marker is in this post office area: Wardensville WV 26851, United States of America.
 Touch for directions.